-Holocaust center leader to receive France’s Legion on Honor medal
+Holocaust center leader to get France’s highest honor

 The atrocities of a dark era in human history are forever etched in Guy Stern’s mind.